31 Aug Make a Plan…..IT’S YOUR PLAN.

 This alternative PT (who shall be named Marjorie) asks you about recent experience and you relate the last 72 hours.

-Marjorie makes a few notes and lets you talk, asking for a little clarification here and there and asking you how you felt about various situations that arose.
+Marjorie makes a few notes and lets you talk, asking for a little clarification here and there.
+Asking you how you felt about various situations that arose.

 Only when you have stopped talking does she ask, “So what do you think is realistic in terms of making a start?”